Federated Coordinate Descent for Privacy-Preserving Multiparty Linear Regression: Experimental Settings

 \textbf{Other settings.} We ran our experiments using Python 3.7 on a PC equipped with a 2.30-GHz Intel Core i7-10510U CPU, 8-GB of RAM, and Windows 10 system.

 In the paillier encryption system, the key space is in the integer field based on $\mathbb{Z}_{N}$.
-Considering that the data before encrypted is in float64 units, it is necessary to perform recoding and decoding operations.
+Considering that the data before encryption is in float64 units, it is necessary to perform encoding and decoding operations.
 Then it can execute the encryption and decryption algorithm for floating-point numbers.
-Suppose $a$ is the data to be encrypted in float64,we perform the operation $A=a \times c (c={10}^6)$ and encode $a$ to an integer $A$ and then execute the encryption algorithm.
-Meanwhile, we make the positive floating-point number encoding range $[0,N/2]$ and the negative floating-point number range $[N/2,n)$. ($N$ is denoted as $N=p\cdot q$ in \ref{paillier}.)
-Similarly, after decrypting to plaintext $A$, it is necessary to perform $a=A/c$ to decode $A$ into plaintext form as a floating-point number.
-In our experiments, we set the key length of the paillier encryption algorithm to 1024 bit.
+Suppose $a$ is the data to be encrypted in float64, we perform the operation $A=a \times c\ (c={10}^6)$ and encode $a$ to an integer, and then execute the encryption algorithm.
+Meanwhile, we make the positive floating-point number encoding range $[0,N/2]$ and the negative floating-point number range $[N/2,n)$ ($N$ is denoted as $N=p\cdot q$ in \ref{paillier}).
+Similarly, after decrypting to plaintext $A$, it is necessary to set $a=A/c$ to decode $A$ into plaintext form as a floating-point number.
+In our experiments, we set the key length of the paillier encryption algorithm to 1024 bits.